Click here to sign up for my free Rick’s Tech Tips Newsletter!

-One of the great things about modern smart phones is their ability to run apps that perform a wide variety of useful tasks.
+One of the great things about modern smartphones and tablets is their ability to run apps that perform a wide variety of useful tasks.

-If you can think of something for your phone to do on your behalf, there is probably an app for it.
+If you can think of something for your device to do on your behalf, there is probably an app for it.

-Security firm Lookout (the maker of Lookout Mobile Security) is warning about a strain of adware that will actually attempt to “root” your Android phone in order to prevent you from removing it.
+Security firm Lookout (the maker of Lookout Mobile Security) is warning about a strain of adware that will actually attempt to “root” your Android device in order to prevent you from removing it.

-As you probably already know, rooting a phone removes most of Android’s built-in protection against hacking attacks.
+As you probably already know, rooting a device removes most of Android’s built-in protection against hacking attacks.
 That’s one of the reasons why I recommend against the practice.

-What’s more the danger posed by rooting is even greater if you don’t know that your phone has been rooted in the first place.
+And of course the danger posed by rooting is even greater if you don’t know that your device has been rooted in the first place.

 Google runs a pretty tight ship when it comes to screening the apps they’ll allow in their Play Store, and that results in most malicious apps being distributed via third-party download sites.

 Bottom line: Be extremely careful about downloading ANY Android app from any place other than the Google Play Store.
 I never do it, and I strongly recommend that you refuse to do it as well.